Williamston Community Schools

 What was formerly known as Williamston Grade School was threatened with demolition in the early 2010s due to the deteriorating state of the building, due to the previously mentioned fact that the City of Williamston refused to spend any serious money to maintain the building.
 It was still a community center at the time, and so protests by the city's residents prevented the alleged demolition plans.
 In 2016, Top Flite Financial purchased the Williamston Grade School) for $200,000 from the City, and renamed it to the "Commons of Williamston" or simply "The Commons".
 From 2016 - 2017, they renovated and repaired the space, but also made an effort to preserve the building, and even kept old class photos from the school.
 The Commons is currently used to host many small shops.
 This purchase also prompted CADL - Williamston to leave, the branch then took over Williamston Middle School's technology wing, which included an underfunded and underutilized library.
 Minor renovations were done to the middle school to accommodate CADL - Williamston and separate it from the rest of the school building.

-Today, Williamston Community Schools is currently dealing with the COVID-19 Pandemic.
+From 2020 - 2022, Williamston Community Schools dealt with the COVID-19 Pandemic.
 Seven weeks of the 2019 - 2020 school year were moved online, and the 2020 - 2021 school year was moved fully online for several months.
-In September of 2020, the school board made it known that around 100 students had un-enrolled from the district.
-The school district suffered a financial loss due to that.
-However, the school did receive hundreds of thousands of dollars in state/federal aid funding, but much of this was spent on implementing safety measures and implementing a hybrid learning system.
-A hybrid plan was passed and partially implemented, but it was derailed until January of 2021 for high school and middle school students due to a second lock-down and infrastructure delays.
+In September of 2020, the school board announced that around 100 students had un-enrolled from the district since the pandemic began, partially due to the decision to move fully online.
+However, WCS did receive a good chunck of state/federal aid funding, which was spent on implementing safety measures and a hybrid learning system.
+A hybrid plan was passed and partially implemented in late 2020, but it was derailed until January of 2021 for the high school and middle school students due to a second lock-down and infrastructure delays.
 Elementary students had been in hybrid learning since November of 2020.
 The 2021 - 2022 school year began with all students in person, and breakfast and lunches were provided for free to the students due to federal funding.
+However, a mask mandate was required for much of that school year.

 Most of the renovations done to the school buildings in the 2010s and 2020s were funded through the Sinking Fund.
 Established in 2014, this is a taxpayer funded financial system which the school district uses to afford much needed renovation projects.
-Most of these have been roof repairs and security upgrades.
+Most of these have been roof repairs, equipment upgrades, and security upgrades.
 Although until 2019, the school could not legally use the Sinking Fund for security upgrades.
 During the summer of 2017, much of Williamston High School's roof was replaced for a cost of over $339,000.
-During the summer of 2021, the roof above the large b-hallway classrooms built in 1996 was finally replaced with more modern roofing.
-Prior to this upgrade, the roofing was made up of what was essentially gravel and wood.
-During this time, the D4 classroom at the high school (which was previously unused) was heavily upgraded in order to be used for MSA Research.
-This made Mr. Rasmus the first teacher that we know of to control two classrooms.
-From 2019 - 2021, the district made a handful of changes to all of the buildings for security reasons.
-Mostly, the main entrance of each building was fortified and cut off from the rest of the building, forcing people who enter the building to go through the office first during school hours.
+During the summer of 2021, the D4 classroom at the high school was heavily upgraded using funds from an anonymous donation in order to be used for MSA Research.
+From 2019 - 2022, the district focused on improving building security.
+This included the implementation of keycard access for all buildings, and under the Secure Entrance Project, the main entrance in each building was isolated to better control access.

 Williamston Community Schools also currently owns a couple additional properties around town.
 We call these the Territories of Williamston Community Schools.
 Since they are rarely talked about, we only know of three properties, but there may be more.
 The first is a large stretch of farmland on Sherwood Road that the school has owned for decades.
 As of 2021, the school leases the land to local farmers to generate revenue for the district.
 The second property consists of a small and rundown house that the school uses to store all sorts of stuff.
 The third and most recent acquisition is a small house near Explorer Elementary, which the school plans to eventually use the land to make the nearby intersection safer.
 However, there is no concrete plan in place to accomplish this anytime soon.